centreon/centreon-documentation/versioned_docs/version-24.04/graph-views/introduction.md

 > Centreon MAP is a Centreon extension that requires a valid [license](../administration/licenses.md).
 > To purchase one and retrieve the necessary repositories, contact [Centreon](mailto:sales@centreon.com).

-> **From Centreon 24.10, MAP Legacy will no longer be available.** If you are still using MAP Legacy, you will need to migrate to the available version of MAP.
-After the migration, see the [steps to follow regarding MAP Legacy](https://docs.centreon.com/docs/graph-views/map-legacy-eol/).
+> **From Centreon 24.10, MAP Legacy is longer available.** If you are still using MAP Legacy, you will need to migrate to MAP.
+See [MAP Legacy end of life](https://docs.centreon.com/docs/graph-views/map-legacy-eol/).

 ## Overview